No

 Applying root cause analysis in a healthcare setting

 Most care provided in the United States is safe and high quality, but as healthcare options and treatments advance, new or expanded opportunities for unintentional, preventable harm are created.
 No matter the size of your facility or the complexity of care offered, using root cause analysis (RCA) is an important part of promoting and maintaining a culture of safety.
 When an incident occurs, RCA can assist you in understanding what happened and what sustainable changes could help prevent future errors.
-Having a well-defined criteria of which incidents will undergo RCA will help ensure the success and well-being of your facility’s patients and staff.
+Having a well-defined criterion of which incidents will undergo RCA will help ensure the success and well-being of your facility’s patients and staff.

 Taking a risk-based approach

 Many reasons exist for the recommendation that healthcare entities create a risk-based prioritization system to credibly and efficiently determine what events should be addressed and to what degree and depth the analysis and action should occur.
 A risk-based approach that considers both the potential harm and the probability of its impact on a patient is preferable over one that looks solely at harm.
-A proactive approach focuses on what will achieve the the greatest benefit possible for the patient population and allows learning and preventive action to be taken without actual harm occurring.2
+A proactive approach focuses on what will achieve the greatest benefit possible for the patient population and allows learning and preventive action to be taken without actual harm occurring.2

 Frequently, there is a rush to judgment to determine what happened and make changes, such as immediate termination or re-education on how to perform a skill.
 Based on reviews of claims data, we find these actions to be premature, and worse, they will not prevent future events of the same type.